ZUGFeRD/ZOSOCON/README.md

   b) up to one week hour of technical one to one support for the task they are working one for up to 4 months.
 In exchange they will be kindly asked to agree with their mentor on weekly work plans and report on their progress.

+5. *to be confirmed* Short status of ZUGFeRD 2.0 (maybe 15min on why and when is it expected, what will it bring and what's the Status in terms of open source support)
-5. Technical questions and assistance
+6. Technical questions and assistance